 Today the USS Arizona memorial is a place of quiet reflection that can be visited from Pearl Harbour visitor centre by boat.
 This memorial sits over the sunken battleship where she fell and was designed by Honolulu architect Alfred Preis.

-The other sites include the USS Bowfin Submarine & Museum park, Battleship Missouri Memorial, Pacific Aviation Authority, and museum and visitor centre.
+The other sites at Pearl Harbor include the USS Bowfin Submarine & Museum park, Battleship Missouri Memorial, Pacific Aviation Authority, and museum and visitor centre.

 USS Arizona Memorial, sitting above the sunken warship @shutterstock

 Many people pre book a tour and arrive by coach.
 This can be a long day as often the coaches are picking up from multiple locations, I would check the transfer times before booking.
 However, the coach drivers can be very informative and offer useful insights into the day ahead.

 We arrived at the base by using an Uber taxi which was very easy to book and can be accessed via the telephone app, there are also regular buses from Waikiki. #20 OR #42.
 Buses run every 10-20mins and there are also buses to Honolulu- Ala Moana.